Dirt that Doesn't Hurt

 - Creating Memories

-We still have stories to tell to our children about playing in the garden, splashing water on our siblings or making mud castles.
+We still have stories to tell to our children about playing in the open-ended nature, garden, splashing water on our siblings or making mud castles.
 Messy games help our children create happy memories and thus, keeping anxiety and depression at bay.